alcorrius/vagrant-configs/README.md

 ###5.
 Start virtual machine:
   PHPStorm->Tools->Vagrant->Up

 ###6.
 Check for errors in PHPStorm command line.
-If needed start ssh session in PHPStorm and manually fix problems/.
+If needed start ssh session in PHPStorm and manually fix problems.